mhatzis/ESP32-PoolMaster/README.md

 <br />

 An API function enables telling the system what the outside air temperature is.
 In case it is below -2.0°C, filtration is started until it rises back above +2.0°C<br />
-Communication with the system is performed using the MQTT protocol over an Ethernet connection to the local network/MQTT broker.<br /><br />
+Communication with the system is performed using the MQTT protocol over an Wifi connection to the local network/MQTT broker.<br /><br />

 Every 30 seconds (by default), the system will publish on the "PoolTopicMeas1" and "PoolTopicMeas2"(see in code below) the following payloads in Json format:<br />
   {"Tmp":818,"pH":321,"PSI":56,"Orp":583,"FilUpT":8995,"PhUpT":0,"ChlUpT":0}<br />